abington/Authentication-Manager/docs/Test-Contract.md

 *  Can read a digest file
+*  Trying to read a non existent digest file returns false
 *  Can write a digest file
 *  Can get digest entry if it exists
 *  Get digest entry will throw exception if not exists